bartmichu/urbstat/README.md

 - Repository for deb and rpm systems via OBS
 - Your suggestion goes here

+This Deno application is provided both as a self-contained compiled executable and as a bundled script file which you run with Deno.

-This application is in active development. `Main` branch should be stable and is being used on a daily basis on my servers. `Unstable` branch is where I'm experimenting and it can be broken at any given time.
+It is in active development. `Main` branch should be stable and is being used on a daily basis on my servers. `Unstable` branch is where I'm experimenting and it can be broken at any given time.

 Please report bugs and issues via GitHub!